4/29/2020

 CFO

-Yeah, the operating profit was 83 million SEK in Q1 which is at quite a good level despite prices being lower both compared to Q4 and Q1 last year.
-We had good deliveries as Henrik said, quite a good mix and if you compare to first quarter last year we actually do enjoy some lower wood prices in the paper division.
-It has had very limited impact on paper wood, the lower wood prices, but in paper we recognize a positive impact.
-Comparing quarter to quarter four the good product mix and high delivery volumes were able to offset to a very large extent the price decline that we saw in Q1.
-Looking ahead we have, which is not usual, we have a larger maintenance stop at the Bravik and Paper mill where the mill will completely stand still for some major maintenance actions and that is expected to impact the profit by 50 million SEK in Q2.
+Yeah, the operating profit was 83 million SEK in Q1, which is at quite a good level, despite prices being lower, both compared to Q4 and Q1 last year.
+We had good deliveries, as Henrik said, quite a good mix.
+And if you compare to first quarter last year, we actually do enjoy some lower wood prices in the paper division.
+It has had very limited impact on paper, the lower wood prices.
+But in paper, we recognize a positive impact.
+Comparing quarter to quarter four, the good product mix and high delivery volumes were able to offset to a very large extent the price decline that we saw in Q1.
+Looking ahead, we have, which is not usual, we have a larger maintenance stop at the Braviken paper mill, where the mill will completely stand still for some major maintenance actions.
+And that is expected to impact the profit by 50 million SEC in Q2.

 speaker

 Thanks.
 Wood products.
-I would say the same as in paper actually when it comes to wood products.
+I would say the same as in paper, actually, when it comes to wood products.
 We were in much better shape coming into the year than we were during most of 2019.
-And we also saw that prices were coming up a bit and then Corona came.
-Where we are right now is of course a lot of uncertainty.
+And we also saw that prices were coming up a bit and then the corona came.
+Where we are right now is, of course, a lot of uncertainty.
 There is a mixed or a split picture when it comes to the different markets.
-For example in Sweden we see that demand for wood products, especially -it-yourself is doing rather well.
-Some other segments, furniture, etc. is not doing that well.
+For example, in Sweden, we see that demand for wood products, especially do-it-yourself, is doing rather well.
+Some other segments, furniture, etc., is not doing that well.
 And if we go to other markets like, you know, England is important for us.
-It's totally depending on how they are going to treat society as such if people are going to be allowed to consume in a different way than what we have right now.
-You have some other market like Middle East, near Africa, it's okay.
-US most probably slowing down.
-We know the situation in US which is not easy.
-So very difficult to predict exactly what's going to happen when it comes to wood products.
+It's totally depending on how they are going to treat society as such.
+If people are going to be allowed to consume in a different way than what we have right now.
+You have some other market like Middle East near Africa.
+It's okay.
+U.S. most probably slowing down.
+We know the situation in U.S. which is not easy.
+So very difficult to predict exactly what's going to happen when it comes to the wood products.
 We are producing at a quite normal level.
-We did that during the first quarter but we will adapt our production during the summer period, during our own vacation period and take down the production a bit.
-It's not only demand that's difficult to predict, it's also actually supply.
-Right now there is quite a lot of saw mills not running 100%.
-We are coming into a period where we have to take care of the spruce bark beetles down in continental Europe.
-We will do that in the south of Sweden as well but it will have much less impact than the big potential spruce bark beetle problem that needs to be taken care of down there.
-Last year I might remember that that led to a lot of wood available and a lot of saw mills running full and finally also a lot of wood products which had a negative effect on the prices in that year.
-So far, fairly okay for us but very difficult to predict.
-Anders, in terms of money.
-Not
+We did that during the first quarter, but we will adapt our production during the summer period, during our own vacation period, and take down the production a bit.
+It's not only demand that's difficult to predict, it's also actually supply, because right now there is quite a lot of sawmills not running 100%.
+We're coming into a period where we have to take care of the spruce bark beetles down in continental Europe.
+We will do that in the south of Sweden as well, but it will have much less impact than the big potential spruce bark beetle problem that needs to be taken care of down there. last year i might remember that that led to a lot of wood available and a lot of sawmills running full and finally also a lot of wood products which had a negative effect on the prices in that year so so far fairly okay for us but very difficult to predict and there's in terms of money

 speaker